parrothat/parrotemu/README.md

 ## 🧠 About
 ParrotHat is part of the **ParrotHat Virtualization Initiative** —
-an effort to create a modern, lightweight, open CPU emulator that runs real binary code and supports device-level emulation.
+an effort to create a modern, lightweight, open CPU emulator that architectures and supports device-level emulation.

 ---

-**Developed by Damián – ParrotHat Foundation**
+**Developed by ParrotHat Foundation**
 “**Emulate.
 Learn.
 Repeat.**”